Colm1711/curdine/README.md

 #### Accessibility
 The [WAVE WebAIM web accessibility evaluation tool](https://wave.webaim.org/ was used to ensure the website met high accessibility standards.
-All pages returned 0 errors.
+All pages returned 1 error returned for google maps.
+By defualt google maps doesn't provide labeling for it's api.
+To notify user to this I have added aria labeling to map from location details div in base html.

 <details><summary>Home</summary>
 <img src="readme/home_wave.png">